Federal government health centers and clinics.

 - Seniors and the elderly can also benefit.
 The federal centers provide them with much less costly health care as there Medicare deductible costs are waived.

 Government supported health centers have been operating since the 1960s.
-Over the years, and even today, they provide comprehensive, culturally considerate and high quality primary health care services.
+Over the years, and even today, they provide comprehensive, culturally considerate as well as high quality primary health care services.
 This includes dental check ups, cleanings, medications, care for children, and more.
 Assistance is offered to anyone, however the medically underserved communities and vulnerable populations (such as seniors) are heavy users of the sites.

 Types medical care provided by government clinics

 Examples of health care offered at these centers will vary, but it is very extensive.
 They will assist you, even if the patient has no health insurance.
-Those who use the facilities only need to pay what they can afford to, based on income levels and any insurance coverage (if they have insurance).
+Those who use the facilities only need to pay what they can afford to for their medical bills, based on income levels and any insurance coverage (if they have insurance).
 Examples of what the clinics can offer include treatment for the sick, checkups when you're well, medications, complete care for those that are pregnant, dental care, prescription drugs, immunizations and checkups for children, and even mental health and substance abuse.
+Federal government funded clinic are may operate medical equipment loan closets, which give free items to the low income.

 The clinics are community-based and also serve as patient-directed organizations.
 Many are located in or serve a high need community, such as an inner city or rural town or county.
 Not only do they provide free or low cost, yet comprehensive primary health care, but they also offer other supportive services.
 This includes things such as education, translation services and transportation.
 All of this is done in an effort to promote continued access to health care.
 They also provide care with all medical bills and fees adjusted based on ability to pay.